Skip to main content

 Eczema and Children: How to Tackle it?

 Atopic Dermatitis can be very painful and uncomfortable for kids.
-It is important for parents to have a sound understanding of the condition in order to manage it smoothly.
-There are certain tips that can help the parents including:
+Parents need to have a sound understanding of the condition to manage it smoothly.
+Certain tips can help the parents including:

 • Loose and soft clothing that may help to alleviate itching caused by eczema,